 The law prohibits coworkers, supervisors, managers, and third parties with whom an employee comes into contact from engaging in harassment, discrimination, or retaliation.
-Any person who has suffered harassment, discrimination, or retaliation or who has learned of harassment, discrimination, or retaliation, or retaliation.
+Any person who has suffered harassment, discrimination, or retaliation or who has learned of harassment, discrimination, or retaliation may report harassment, discrimination, or retaliation.
 Complainants may have the option of filing a Complaint.